 👨⚖️ Get Experienced, Strategic White-Collar Defense Now

-Attorney Michael White has over 20 years of criminal law experience, including as a former prosecutor.
+Attorney Michael White is a former prosecutor.
 He brings sharp strategy, discretion, and professionalism to every white-collar case.

 We defend clients throughout: